cryptape/kabletop-godot/README.md

 > 4. disconnect_client_via_replay
 > 5. fetch_clients_from_relay

-Note: Please refer to the comments in [lib.rs](https://github.com/ashuralyk/kabletop-godot/blob/master/src/lib.rs) for the specific usage of the interfaces.
-In addition, the Kabletop project is still in the development stage, and most of the interfaces may be modified in subsequent releases.
+Note: Refer to the comments in [lib.rs](https://github.com/ashuralyk/kabletop-godot/blob/master/src/lib.rs) for the specific usage of the interfaces.
+In addition, the Kabletop project is still in the development stage and may modify most of the interfaces in subsequent releases.

 # Gameplay writen in Lua

 The [kabletop-godot-sdk](https://github.com/ashuralyk/kabletop-godot/tree/master/kabletop-godot-sdk) submodule contains a complete Lua virtual machine for executing Lua code.
-For example, in a two-player game, all processes that have an impact on the outcome of the match need to be written in Lua code, because they need to be referenced into the Kabletop contract to complete the verification of the game logic on-chain, and should be identical to the local verification logic.
+For example, all processes in a two-player game that have an impact on the outcome of the match need to be written in Lua code, because the Kabletop contract needs to refer to these processes to complete the verification of the on-chain game logic, which should be identical to the local verification logic.

 The Kabletop game also needs to run Lua code to complete the gameplay process, so it must have intermediate states during execution. `kabletop-godot` does this by listening to a default global variable, exhausting all the events in it after the code execution, and passing them back to the Godot engine through the event callback interface.